-- A glimpse into the studies registered between 2011 and 2013 and further between 2014 and 2016 shows that the U.S. and Western Europe are the major hub for clinical trials.
+- A glimpse into the studies registered between 2011 and 2013 and further between 2014 and 2016 shows that the U.S. and Western Europe are the major hubs to conduct clinical trials.

-- Together, these countries are located in the traditional regions of North America and Western Europe, hosting 58.8% of all clinical trials (44,370[sum of five countries]/75,420 [total number of clinical trials]).
-Except for the U.S., each country contributed 5%-9% to the total number of clinical trials.
+- Together, these countries are located in the traditional regions of North America and Western Europe, hosting 58.8% of all clinical trials.

 - Availability of thousands of qualified, inspected and verified investigators

-- Robust and easy regulatory system in place
+- The robust and easy regulatory system in place

 - Great professional clinical research culture

-Of course, the first things to consider are the regulatory requirements and necessary approvals.
+The first thing to consider is the regulatory requirements and necessary approvals.

 Conducting clinical studies in the U.S

-- IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study if the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product.
+- If the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product, then an IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study.

-- The U.S. FDA responds to a IND application within 30 days, if it has any concerns (Clinical Hold).
-In that case the sponsor has to respond to the queries and can start the study only after a written notification from the FDA to do so.
+- if the FDA has any concerns, in that case, the sponsor needs to respond to the queries and can start the study only after a written notification from the FDA to do so.

-- In case there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program as described in the IND on 31st day provided institutional review board (IRB) approval is in place.
+- In case, if there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program, as described in the IND on the 31st day provided, the institutional review board (IRB) approval is in place.

-Figure depicts an overview of the conduct of clinical studies for marketing approval in the U.S.
+The figure depicts an overview of the conduct of clinical studies for marketing approval in the United States

 Supportive regulatory framework for generic products